-Rate Counsel does not object to the Petitioner's request for approval of the Borough's Municipal Consent subject to the recommendation that the Board modifies the term of the consent to provide wastewater service and the term of consent to access streets to 50 years from the date of the grant.
-Rate Counsel believes that the Board should act within its purview to establish conditions on the Borough's Municipal Consent needed to assure consistency with N.J.S.A.
+Rate Counsel does not object to the Petitioner's request for approval of the Township's Municipal Consent subject to the recommendation that the Board modifies the term of the consent to provide water service to 50 years from the date of the grant.
+Rate Counsel believes that the Board should act within its purview to establish conditions on the Township's Municipal Consent needed to assure consistency with N.J.S.A.
 48:3-15.
-Specifically, the term of the consent should be limited to fifty years for the specific authorization to access public streets and to provide service to fifty years.
+Specifically, the term of the consent should be limited to fifty years for the specific authorization to provide service.